leomrtns/super_distance/README.md

 super\_distance works as expected on the classic setting, by the way.

 Therefore, besides the input gene trees the program will request a file with a list of species names, which will provide a mapping between leaves from the gene trees and leaves from the species tree.
+This file is not needed but program may fail with no good explanation if you're not careful, see below.
 The program tries to find the species name associated to each gene leaf by string matching, which means the gene tree leaves must contain the species names.
 For instance if the list of species names is